-We’re not anti-bigger RVs now – far from it!
 We really enjoyed leasing the Trek motorhome for our voyage to Alaska last summer.
 There was plenty of storage space for bringing all the supplies we needed, more living area to entertain or stay indoors in bad weather (and we experienced quite a bit of it that year!), great ground clearance for rough backroads, lots of roof space for solar panels to keep us powered up, the ability to tow a 4×4 vehicle for further exploration off-the-beaten-path, and a spare bed for having guests spend the night.
 It was nomadic living with most of the comforts of a house, and lots of people love bigger RVs for those reasons and more!

 Ultimately, our hearts yearned to live even more simply and compactly when we travel.
 Someday we may backpack around the world, so this is a step in that direction to see how little we can live with.
 We look forward to testing the limits of our already minimalistic lives, and making more spontaneous travel and life decisions than we have been.

 - I can use the #vanlife hashtag now! 😆

 - Overall size – 21′, with no towed car, only one engine to maintain, and we fit in a normal parking spot most places.